 Some travel cards, even those that are not co-branded by a specific hotel chain or airline, will offer increased rewards with certain companies.

-Check the card issuer’s website to see who they partner with, and compare the list with those vendors you prefer.
-If you don’t have a preference, look for airlines that fly out of your city, or for cards that have a number of different partners.
+Check the card issuer’s website to see the card’s partners, and compare that list with the vendors you prefer.
+If you don’t have a preference, look for airlines that fly out of your preferred airport, or for cards that have several different partners.

-Are you still not sure if a travel credit card is right for you and have lingering questions?
+Are you still not sure if a travel credit card is right for you?
 Here are the answers to common questions you might have:

 What credit score do I need to get a travel rewards credit card?

-When you apply for a travel credit card, the lender will consider your credit score when deciding whether to approve you for the card.
-To qualify for the cards with the most attractive features, you’ll want an excellent, exceptional or very good credit score.
+When you apply for a travel credit card, the lender will consider your credit score before deciding whether to approve you for the card.
+To qualify for the cards with the most attractive features, you’ll want an exceptional or very good credit score.

-Here’s a breakdown of credit score ranges, according to credit reporting agency Experian:
+Here’s a breakdown of FICO credit score ranges:

 - Very Good: 740-799